guru14789/-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 FIGURE-02
 ## PROCEDURE
- Open tinker cad account
+ Open Tinker Cad account
-1. Select Arduino uno , bread board , digital input and digital output
+1. Select Arduino uno, breadboard, digital input, and digital output
 2. Connect the circuit as given in the figure
 3. Develop the program and compile it for any errors
 4.	 .Execute the program